pikatchu/closedsource/book/0018-beauty_of_numbers.md

 Mr. Lee smirked and leaned back again.

-"That’s why I love them, Leo.
+"That's why I love them, Leo.
 They are the only thing that is real."